 The show drags a bit in the beginning, but stick with it because it gets much better.
 Its scenes are gut-wrenching for parents, but don’t let your teen watch it alone – 13 Reasons Why will definitely open a door to important conversations.
-2 seasons.
-(I can only recommend the first season.
-The second was overkill and excessively disturbing, in my opinion.)
+3 seasons.
+(NOTE: I can only recommend the first season.
+Subsequent seasons were overkill and excessively disturbing, in my opinion.)

 Everything Sucks: Boy likes girl, girl thinks she might be gay, but goes out with boy anyway.
 This is an endearing, coming of age teen drama that parents and teens will both enjoy.
 One season.

 Black Mirror: Watch season three, episode one – “Nosedive.”
 A young woman tries to work her way up the social ladder in a world where jobs and opportunities are based on “ratings” on a social media platform.